giancambo/benperk.github.io/azure/training/azure-functions-microsoft-graph.md

 ## Azure Active Directory Tenant

-Every Azure subscription will have an associated Azure Active Directory (AAD) tenant, it has the pattern similar to *.onmicrosoft.com.
-Where * is the unique identifier created with your subscription.
+Every Azure subscription will have an associated Azure Active Directory (AAD) tenant, it has the pattern similar to x.onmicrosoft.com.
+Where 'x' is the unique identifier created with your subscription.
 There are other ways of getting an AAD tenant, like via O365, but that is outside the scope of this lab.

 In order to complete this lab you will need to be authorized to Grant consent to permissions.
 I.e. the first time you are authenticated, after configuring the Azure Function, you get prompted with a pop-up similar to that shown here, Figure 1.